Thursday, September 25, 2025

 Scientific breakeven marks the critical milestone where fusion reactions produce more energy than required to ignite them.
 Achieving this proves commercial viability and unlocks the next phase of scaling.

-“We’re continuing our trend of looking into the world and saying, ‘How do we advance fusion as fast as possible?’
-This round isn’t just about fusion as a concept, but about making fusion into a commercial industrial endeavor,” CEO Bob Mumgaard told reporters.
+CEO Bob Mumgaard told reporters, “We’re continuing our trend of looking into the world and saying, ‘How do we advance fusion as fast as possible?’
+This round isn’t just about fusion as a concept, but about making fusion into a commercial industrial endeavor.”

 Business leaders who secure early fusion partnerships gain significant strategic advantages.
 Energy costs represent a major operational expense for manufacturing, data processing, and industrial operations.
 Companies with access to unlimited, cheap fusion power could dramatically undercut competitors still dependent on expensive, volatile fossil fuels.

 This explains why tech companies are moving so aggressively.
 Nvidia previously invested $650 million in Bill Gates’s nuclear company TerraPower, which develops fission reactors for data centers.
-Microsoft’s former CFO Christopher Liddell joined Commonwealth’s board this month, signaling broader corporate interest.
+The convergence of AI development and energy scarcity drives unprecedented corporate investment in next-generation power sources.

 Fusion technology still faces substantial technical challenges.
 Saskia Mordijck, a physics professor at William & Mary, notes that “there are parts of the modeling and physics we don’t yet understand.
 It’s always an open question when you turn on a completely new device.”